tallenglish/HyperComplex/README.md

 ### **`Coming Soon`**

-One major issue with the `group()` method is its reliance on graph-tool, while a very good tool for network graphs, it is only availible on Linux or OSX platforms.
-I will be updating this to use plotly instead, to give it compatability to run on Windows platforms as well.
+One major issue with the `group()` method is its reliance on graph-tool, while a very good tool for network graphs, it is only availible on Linux or OSX.
+I will be updating this to use plotly instead, so it is also compatabile with Windows.

 ### **`Requirements`**